-A growing number of organizations and initiatives are working to tackle the scourge of forced labor and human trafficking, which affects 40 million or more people around the globe.
+A growing number of organizations and initiatives are working to tackle the scourge of forced labour and human trafficking, which affects 40 million or more people around the globe.
 Given the widespread nature of this crime and the complexity of tackling it — further evidenced in the 2018 U.S. State Department’s Trafficking in Person Report, published today — the increased engagement from all stakeholders, including and especially the private sector, is vital.

 Founding members BT, Microsoft, and Nokia have been advancing the dialogue sparked at a Wilton Park event in June 2017 on “The Role of Digital Technology in Tackling Modern Slavery” to formally explore how technology could be better utilized in finding solutions to stop human trafficking and modern slavery.

 Today, the conversation has turned into action.